o3de/o3de.org/content/docs/user-guide/assets/scene-pipeline/scene-builder.md

 * GenerateSimplificationEventContext -- Signals that data simplification / complexity reduction should be run
 * PostGenerateEventContext -- Signals that the generation step is complete

-## AZ::SceneAPI::SceneCore::ExportComponent
+## ExportComponent

 During the exporting phase, the scene graph is inspected by various scene builders, and game-ready product assets are written to disk.
 This is done with ExportingComponent components.
 All the events that the ExportingComponent components respond to receive an immutable SceneGraph object, so they also cannot modify the SceneGraph.
 This means that the only place where the graph is writable is during the import and generation events.

-The ExportComponent event contexts:
+The AZ::SceneAPI::SceneCore::ExportComponent event contexts:

 * PreExportEventContext -- Signals an export of the contained scene is about to happen.
 * ExportEventContext -- Signals the scene that the contained scene needs to be exported to the specified directory.
 * PostExportEventContext -- Signals that an export has completed and written (if successful) to the specified directory.

-## AZ::SceneAPI::SceneCore::BehaviorComponent
+## BehaviorComponent

-Behavior components are small logic units that exist as long as the scene pipeline is initialized and active.
+AZ::SceneAPI::SceneCore::BehaviorComponent components are small logic units that exist as long as the scene pipeline is initialized and active.
 These components can react to various events that happen to a scene and make appropriate changes, additions or removals.
 The main use of the behavior components is to modify the rules and groups in the scene manifest so that export components can be modified, indirectly.

 The BehaviorComponent is handled a bit different than the other scene pipeline component types since it does not use the BindCall() method and participates in both the Editor and the Asset Processor.
 The behavior component is designed to activate the ManifestMetaInfoBus and/or the ManifestMetaInfoBus depending on the scene product asset uses.

-## AZ::SceneAPI::Events::AssetImportRequestBus
+## AssetImportRequestBus

 This bus handles the scene pipeline events that modify the scene manifest.

-The AssetImportRequestBus events:
+The AZ::SceneAPI::Events::AssetImportRequestBus events:

 * GetGeneratedManifestExtension -- Gets the file extension for the generated manifest
 * PrepareForAssetLoading -- Before asset loading starts this is called to allow for any required initialization